sepmein/mvai/README.md

 ### 1. Strengthening Surveillance System

 #### 1.1.
 Automated Adult Mosquito Identification
+picture -> model -> results

 ##### 1.1.1.
 Why?
+###### Importance of entomological surveillance network
+Differences of different mosquitos
+Differences in density, resistance, ability to transimit malaria

 ###### Benifits
 - Reducing the overall cost of the global entomological surveillance network **Conducting entomological surveillance often require trained entomologist.** And training a quanlified entomologist require vast amount of investment.
+Coverage of the entomological surveillance network.

 - Improving data quality
 With the accumulation of vector images, the performance of AI model will gradually increase.
 Finally, it could approach human expert level.
 The performance of the final model would artificial intelligence program can do it more reliably than most humans.

-quickly, cheaply and accurately.
+- Improving data feasibility
+By providing prediction services to the world, model provider could collect more and more vector pictures.
+More pictures could increase the precision of the model. quickly, cheaply and accurately.

 ###### Comparing to Average Human Performance